saikumarbeesetti1/DSA-Advanced-Assignment-2-Searching-Sorting/README.md

 # DSA-Advanced-Assignment-2-Searching-Sorting
+1.Implement Binary Search
+2.Implement Merge Sort
+3.Implement Quick Sort
+4.Implement Insertion Sort
-Implement Binary Search Implement Merge Sort Implement Quick Sort Implement Insertion Sort Write a program to sort list of strings (similar to that of dictionary)
+5.Write a program to sort list of strings (similar to that of dictionary)